 What do you do when you’re craving something chocolaty, but you just want something little, nothing too big?
 You head to the kitchen and make these tasty bite-size gluten free dairy free brownies.
 They’re tiny, but full of rich chocolate flavour.
 Your craving will be fixed up in no time!

 This page contains affiliate links.
 Click to learn more.

 Baked goods and bakeries happen to be two of my weaknesses.
 Take a look around my website and my love for baked things will become apparent quickly.

-At their shoppe, they only bake and sell gluten free and vegan treats.
+At their shoppe, they only bake and sell gluten free vegan treats.
 A wonderland for those on a special diet or those with allergies.
 I’ve never been to their bakery (or Burlington!) but if the opportunity ever comes up, visiting Kelly’s Bake Shoppe is going to be at the top of the list.
-Look at how cute the shoppe is!
+Look at how cute their shoppe is!

 I learned about this book in a roundabout way.
 Someone followed me on Instagram so I was scrolling through their feed to see the types of things they posted and came across a picture of a gorgeous cupcake.

 The book is gorgeous, the images are beautifully shot, and the recipes!
 Oh, the recipes.